 Hours: Sun-Fri – 12-11PM; Sat – 11AM-11PM

-I feel like this brewery is the pride and joy of Brussels.
+I feel like this is one of the best places to visit for beer and the pride and joy of Brussels.
 Signs for it were everywhere in this city.
 But to get the real feel for it make sure to check out Delirium Café, coincidentally next to Jeanneke pis, the peeing girl (see my comments below).

 Head downstairs to the basement part of the bar.
 Bring your dog!
 This place is alive!